ScottLogic/blog/_posts/2016-12-19-spark-unaffordable-britain.md

 title: Unaffordable Country In Apache Spark
 date: 2016-12-19 00:00:00 Z
 categories:
-- jdunkerley
 - Tech
 author: jdunkerley
 summary: Recreating the data used for the Guardian's Unaffordable Country visualisation in Apache Spark.
 layout: default_post
 ---